Spick and Span: Cleanliness at Home

 - Sweep and mop the floors with a good, natural disinfectant mixed in water.

-- Use clean and washed pillow covers, bed sheets, blankets and bedcovers as this is where dust mites thrive.
+- Use clean and washed pillow covers, bed sheets, blankets, and bedcovers as this is where dust mites thrive.

-- Clean and wipe all electrical fittings like ceiling fans, lights, lamps etc., Remove cobwebs and follow a thorough dusting regime as often as possible.
+- Clean and wipe all electrical fittings like ceiling fans, lights, and lamps etc., Remove cobwebs and follow a thorough dusting regime as often as possible.

-- Clean and dust your shoe-rack from time to time.
+- Clean and dust your shoe rack from time to time.